Moiz-CodeByte/BaseCamp-StaffSync/EMAIL_APPROVAL_SYSTEM.md

 # Email Approval System for Leave Requests

 ## Overview
-The system now supports email notifications to reporting managers when employees submit leave requests.
+The system supports email notifications to reporting managers when employees submit leave requests.
 Managers can approve or reject leave requests directly from their email or through the dashboard.
+The system also features dynamic leave balance calculations based on customizable entitlement dates.

+## Leave Entitlement System

+### How Leave Balance is Calculated
+Each employee has a customizable **Leave Entitlement Date** that determines when they start earning leaves:

+**Formula:** Earned Leaves = (Days from Entitlement Date to Today × 10) ÷ 365

+- **Base Multiplier**: Always 10 (standard annual leave quota)
+- **Rounding**: Math.round (0.5 rounds up to 1)
+- **Default**: If no entitlement date is set, defaults to January 1 of current year

+**Examples:**
+- Employee joined July 1, 2025 → 179 days to Dec 27 → (179 × 10) ÷ 365 = 4.9 ≈ **5 days**
+- Employee joined Jan 1, 2025 → 360 days to Dec 27 → (360 × 10) ÷ 365 = 9.9 ≈ **10 days**
+- Employee joined Nov 1, 2025 → 56 days to Dec 27 → (56 × 10) ÷ 365 = 1.5 ≈ **2 days**

+### Setting Entitlement Dates
+Admins and HR can set entitlement dates when:
+1. Creating new users
+2. Editing existing user profiles
+3. Managing employees in their departments

+The system provides **real-time calculation preview** showing earned leaves as dates are entered.

+## Email Approval Workflow

-## How It Works
+### How It Works

 ### 1. Leave Request Submission
 When an employee submits a leave request: